Joan Lefkow

 Joan Marilyn Humphrey Lefkow (born January 8, 1944) is a senior United States district judge of the United States District Court for the Northern District of Illinois.

 Education and career

 Lefkow was born in Nemaha County, Kansas.
 She attended Wheaton College in Illinois, where she received an Artium Baccalaureus degree, and obtained her Juris Doctor (J.D.) at Northwestern University School of Law in 1971.
 After graduation, she became a law clerk for Judge Thomas E. Fairchild of the United States Court of Appeals for the Seventh Circuit.

+From 1972 to 1975, Lefkow was a staff attorney at the Legal Assistance Foundation of Chicago.
+After that, she served as an administrative law judge for the Illinois Fair Employment Practices Commission from 1975 to 1979.
+She was an instructor at University of Miami School of Law in 1980 and 1981 before becoming the executive director of the Cook County Legal Assistance Foundation from 1981 to 1982.

 From 1982 to 1997 she was a United States magistrate judge, and from 1997 to 2000 a United States Bankruptcy Judge of the Northern District of Illinois.

 Federal judicial service

 Lefkow was nominated by President Bill Clinton on May 11, 2000, to a seat on the United States District Court for the Northern District of Illinois vacated by Judge Ann Claire Williams, and confirmed by the United States Senate on June 30, 2000.
 She received her commission on July 11, 2000.
 Lefkow assumed senior status on September 1, 2012.